Our advice for clinicians on the coronavirus is here.

-It includes help for struggling practices, plans to reduce workload, expansion of a wider
+Help for struggling practices, plans to reduce workload, expansion of a wider

 workforce, investment in technology and estates and a national development programme to speed up transformation of services.
-We are committing to an increase in investment to support general practice over the next five years.

 We are beginning to reverse historic underinvestment in general practice with real terms funding increasing by eight percent in the last three years.
 By 2021, an extra £2.4 billion will go into general practice each year.

 There will be at least 10,000 more staff working in general practice by 2020/21 - 5,000 more doctors and 5,000 other staff like clinical pharmacists, nurses, and physicians associates.